 Someone once said that "feeling gratitude and not expressing it is like wrapping a present and not giving it."

 I'd like to close by expressing my deepest gratitude for the privilege of serving as your president.

 I'd also like to express my gratitude for the opportunity to play together with you in this extraordinary sandbox we call Naturist Legacy Park.

 May that opportunity never end.

-SOURCE: President's Message delivered at the 2012 Annual General Meeting of Naturist Legacy Inc. on October 13, 2012.
+SOURCE: This President's Message was authored by me and delivered at the 2012 Annual General Meeting of Naturist Legacy Inc. on October 13, 2012.
 Check out the 2012 Photo Galleries to see what was accomplished during this ambitious year of construction and development.